-To enroll in Credit Monitoring services at no charge, please log on to and follow the instructions provided.
-When prompted In order for you to receive please provide the following unique code to receive services: the monitoring services described above, you must enroll within 90 days from the date of this letter.
+In order for you to receive the monitoring services described above, you must enroll within days from the date of this letter.
 The enrollment requires an internet connection and e-mail account and may not be available to minors under the age of 18 years of age.
 Please note that when signing up for monitoring services, you may be asked to verify personal information for your own protection to confirm your identity.